 Use a wood barrel or plastic jug or barrels.

 Avoid iron, copper and other metal-like containers since they would react with active ingredients and render them ineffective.

 Most important is to keep the fermented tea “alive”: all yeasts contained such fermented weeds must be protected from freezing and from heat waves.

 Although the base material is free, the time you put in it shouldn’t be wasted.
 You can spray leftover tea on healthy plants to give their immune system a boost, too!

 Indeed, sometimes fungal diseases are present even if the plants don’t show any symptoms yet.
-For instance, on some Septoria leaf spot host plants like tomato, incubation can last from 2 to 4 weeks before the first spots appear.
+For instance, on some Septoria host plants like tomato, incubation can last from 2 to 4 weeks before the first spots appear.

 Smart tip about horsetail tea

 - Magic potions for to help you garden naturally